Scoldingatom205/E-Commerce-Data-Analysis/README.md

-# End-to-End-Data-Project: Superstore
+# SuperStore Executive Performance Insights: Superstore Overview
+End-to-End Data Project

+# End Goal:

 ## Background
-SuperStore is an e-commerce department store specializing in reliable furniture, office supplies, and technological products.
-The SuperStore team is a small group, including the founder, upper management, product/warehouse managers, and salespeople.
-After experiencing great success in the US, the founder believes it's time to expand internationally.
-I joined the team in late 2017 as the Head of Analytics to support this expansion.
+Founded in 2014, SuperStore is an e-commerce department store specializing in reliable furniture, office supplies, and technological products serving thousands of custmers across the United States.
+In late 2017, the founder strongly believed international expansion was the next move as SuperStore has experienced sales growth YoY.

+They hired a few data people including myself at the end of 2017 to help with their global expansion.
+I knew very well that if expansion was experienced they way they describe it, then the company would not survive on Excel sheets.

+### Dataset Structure

+## Insights Summary

+## Recommendations

+## Presentation Sample

 ## Part 1: Excel Dashboard & Full Revamp
 My initial task was to create an executive summary performance report for 2017, comparing it with 2016, presented in a dashboard.
 Previously, SuperStore's data was consolidated in a single Excel worksheet, which was inefficient and cumbersome for performance checks.